iem-projects/pd-acre/README.rst

 - extended for lecture "Klangsynthese in Echtzeit" since 2012
 - Cleaned and shrinked for Opensource within the Scan_ Project at IEM 2014
 - Extended in the courses using Waveguide- and Tetraspeaker project.
+- Integrated parts of it into the [ICE] development 2010-
 - pusblished for Ambisonics Mixer Tools for Studios at IEM.
 2015

 References and Footnotes